Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-To points travelers, it may seem overwhelming to find the best redemptions for flights to Bali.
-However, we did all the research so that you can plan your travel stress-free.
+Finding the best redemptions for flights to Bali may seem overwhelming for points and miles travelers.
+But we did all the research so that you can plan your travel stress-free.

-In this guide, we’ll discuss in detail the best ways to fly to Bali with points and miles.
-We’ll talk about round-trip options and will also touch on multi-city super itineraries — these involve travel to many different cities in addition to Bali and are perfect for long vacations.
+This guide details the best ways to fly to Bali using points and miles.
+We’ll also discuss round-trip options and touch on multi-city super itineraries, which involve travel to many destinations besides Bali and are perfect for long vacations.

-We’ll begin with some sweet spots that give you the best “bang for your points” and work our way down to some alternative booking methods you may want to try, depending on which airlines you’d like to fly or what type of points you have.
+We’ll begin with some sweet spots that give you the best value for your points and work our way down to some alternative booking methods you may want to try, depending on which airlines you’d like to fly or what type of points you have.

 Flights Between the U.S. and Bali